WOOD-FM: History

 The station originally signed on as WMUS-FM in November 1947.
 It was originally on 100.5 on the FM dial.
 WMUS-FM was Muskegon's first FM station and came on the air just a few months after its AM sister, WMUS.
 By 1950, WMUS-FM had gone dark, but the station was revived in November 1962.
 It had moved to its current frequency of 106.9 MHz and a power of 2,850 watts, gradually increased to the current 50,000 watts over the years.
 WMUS-FM's original programming consisted of a simulcast of its AM sister station.

-In 1965, WMUS 1090 changed format from middle of the road (MOR) to country music as "Top Gun Radio."
+In 1965, WMUS changed format from middle of the road (MOR) to country music as "Top Gun Radio".
 Rather than continue to simulcast, WMUS-FM separated programming and adopted the new call sign WFFM.
 In a "storecast" arrangement with Hasper's, a local grocery-store chain, WFFM aired instrumental easy listening music in monaural sound, interspersed with promotional announcements about Hasper's.

 The WMUS-FM call letters returned to 106.9 in 1970 and the station resumed its simulcast of the AM's country format.
 FM stereo broadcasting was added in 1975.
 WMUS-AM-FM was the main affiliate and flagship station for the Grand Valley State Laker football radio network.
 Eventually the AM and FM signals switched roles, with the 50,000-watt stereo FM signal becoming the primary station and AM 1090 becoming the simulcast.

 The AM-FM simulcast ended in April 2001 when AM 1090 changed to a news/talk format.
 The AM station took the call sign WKBZ which once belonged to one of WMUS' biggest competitor stations.

 At noon on January 5, 2011, WMUS-FM ended its country sound.
-It then switched to a News/Talk format, simulcasting sister station WOOD 1300 AM.
+It then switched to a news/talk format, simulcasting sister station WOOD 1300 AM.
 It turned off the stereo equipment and broadcasts in mono, better suited to a spoken word format.
 At the same time the WMUS calls and format were moved to 107.9 FM.
-It acts primarily to fill in gaps in the AM station's nighttime signal.
+It acts primarily to fill in gaps in the AM station's signal.
+Despite WOOD's power (20,000 watts) and West Michigan's mostly flat land, it had always been all but unlistenable in Muskegon, Holland and other areas west of Grand Rapids.

 Signal

 The station can be received across all of West Michigan and as far east as Alma, St. Johns, and Northwest Lansing, with reception also possible in Eastern Wisconsin across Lake Michigan, especially in Sheboygan and Ozaukee Counties.
-WOOD-FM's short-spaced allocation and higher power means that the Brookfield-licensed WRXS has a much smaller coverage area than most Milwaukee stations due to the heritage of the 106.9 signal in Muskegon.
+WOOD-FM's short-spaced allocation, lack of stereo limiting its coverage, and higher power means that the Brookfield-licensed WRXS has a much smaller coverage area than most Milwaukee stations due to the heritage of the 106.9 signal in Muskegon.
 WSAE 106.9 "Home FM" in Spring Arbor, Michigan, often overpowers the frequency across south-west lower Michigan.

 On June 21, 2021, a lightning strike at the tower site caused a fire that destroyed the transmitter building, temporarily knocking WOOD-FM off the air.